 My essays, reviews, and other forms of public criticism can be found in Los Angeles Review of Books, Rain Taxi Review of Books, Boston Review, and elsewhere; my work tends to focus on the intersections between poetry, the arts, philosophy, and contemporary or topical concerns.

-Forthcoming in late-August at the Los Angeles Review of Books, an essay about the Poet Laureate of the U.S., Tracy K. Smith: "The Trouble You Promised: Reading Tracy K. Smith."
-(Link when available.)
+At the Los Angeles Review of Books, an essay tracking four of the main poetic obsessions (authority, education, need, and love) of the Poet Laureate of the U.S., Tracy K. Smith, across her four books of poems: "The Trouble You Promised: Reading Tracy K. Smith."

 At the Los Angeles Review of Books, an essay about British poet Alice Oswald: "Carried Off to the World's End: A Study of Alice Oswald in Five Parts."